 Pupil performance in the PTM6 at post-test will be the primary outcome; raw scores will be used in the analyses.
-Analyses will be conducted in SPSS/MLwiN and R (using the EEF analytics) using 2-tailed significance tests at the 5% significance level and will include all the data available, according to an intention to treat model.
-ANCOVA will be used to compare intervention and control groups on the post-test scores, controlling for pre-test scores; a multilevel model with two levels (pupils within schools) will be used to account for possible clustering at the school level.
+Analyses will be conducted in SPSS (MLwiN will be used to replicate the results) using 2-tailed significance tests at the 5% significance level and will include all the data available, according to an intention to treat model.
+ANCOVA will be used to compare the intervention and control groups on the post-test scores, controlling for pre-test scores; a multilevel model with two levels (pupils within schools) will be used to account for possible clustering at the school level.